noi-techpark/odh-docs/source/datasets.rst

 .. contents:: List of datasets in the tourism domain.
    :local:

+.. versionchanged:: 2020.09 Removed datasets not offered directly from Open Data Hub (siag.museum and siag.weather)

 The following information is provided for each of the above-listed dataset: